ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 # Analyze logs and monitor health of a Kubernetes application
 {: #application-log-analysis}

-This tutorial shows how the [{{site.data.keyword.la_full_notm}}](https://{DomainName}/observe/logging) service can be used to understand and diagnose activities of a Kubernetes app that is deployed on {{site.data.keyword.Bluemix_notm}}.
-You will deploy a Python application to {{site.data.keyword.containerlong_notm}}, configure a LogDNA agent, generate different types of logs.
+This tutorial shows how the [{{site.data.keyword.la_full_notm}}](https://{DomainName}/observe/logging) service can be used to configure and access logs of a Kubernetes application that is deployed on {{site.data.keyword.Bluemix_notm}}.
+You will deploy a Python application to a cluster provisioned on {{site.data.keyword.containerlong_notm}}, configure a LogDNA agent, generate different levels of application logs and access worker logs, pod logs or network logs.
 Then, you will search, filter and visualize those logs through {{site.data.keyword.la_short}} Web UI.

 Moreover, you will also setup the [{{site.data.keyword.mon_full_notm}}](https://{DomainName}/observe/monitoring) service and configure Sysdig agent to monitor the performance and health of your application and your {{site.data.keyword.containerlong_notm}} cluster.
 {:shortdesc}